danielsobrado/personal-blog/content/post/prior-posterior-probabilities.md

 Posterior = ( Likelihood * Prior ) /  Evidence

+Here, P(movie|Sci-fi) is called Posterior, P(Sci-fi|Movie) is Likelihood,
+P(movie) is Prior,
+P(Sci-fi) is Evidence.

+Prior: How probable was our hypothesis before observing the evidence?
+Posterior: How probable is our hypothesis given the observed evidence?
+Evidence: How probable is the new evidence under all possible hypotheses?
+Likelihood: How probable is the evidence give that our hypotheses is true?

 <div id="el"><span>$$P ( A | B ) = \frac { P ( B | A ) P ( A ) } { P ( B ) }$$</span></div>

 # Next